RECONNECTING TO WHAT MATTERS

 "The privilege of a lifetime is being who you are."

 Campbell's work reminds us that every meaningful life includes struggle, uncertainty, and transformation.
 Too often we think fulfillment comes from avoiding challenges, when in reality growth often requires us to move through them.
 His idea of the Hero's Journey helps us see that our setbacks, failures, and moments of doubt may be preparing us for something greater.
+And, that we need to be less judgemental and appreciate how others are moving through their own struggles and journey as well.

 Joseph Campbell